Treating Fungal Disease

 1. A lack of trained personnel to undertake the tests

-2. Low prioritization of fungal infection by many healthcare organizations and health ministries
+2. Low prioritisation of fungal infection by many healthcare organisations and health ministries

 3. Poor distribution channels for appropriate diagnostics because of a lack of demand